-What Can a Handyman Do in Pottsville, Pennsylvania?
+What Can a Handyman Do Without a License in Pottsville, Pennsylvania?

 In Pottsville (Schuylkill County), a “handyman” typically does not need a Pennsylvania state contractor license, but most home-improvement work performed for an owner-occupied residence requires Pennsylvania Home Improvement Contractor (HIC) registration through the Attorney General.
 There is no small-dollar “handyman exemption” from HIC registration in state law—if you do covered home-improvement work for an owner-occupied home, you generally must register before advertising/contracting, and local permits still apply for many projects.